-However, Nigeria's prospects for petrochemicals expansion have improved even as the business environment has suffered from political instability and its score has risen this quarter, although it's unlikely to improve on its 10th place position.
-Growth in gas production is set to spur downstream petrochemicals industries, particularly fertiliser and methanol, but the business environment remains uncertain and will no doubt be affected by the turbulence that comes with presidential elections, which are due in February 2015.
+Nigeria's prospects for petrochemicals expansion have improved even as the business environment has suffered from political instability.
+The election of Muhammadu Buhari as president should provide some stability and regulatory clarity over coming years, but it's unlikely to improve on its 10th place position.
+Growth in gas production is set to spur downstream petrochemicals industries, particularly fertiliser and methanol.